什么是自闭症?

 What are the characteristics of autism?

-The characteristics of autism can vary widely in nature and presentation from person to person, and can also develop, change and improve over time.
+The characteristics of autism can vary widely in nature and presentation from person to person, and can also develop, and change over time.

 Age, and cognitive ability can also influence how the characteristics of autism present themselves in different people, which is something that should also be considered.